What kind of person was your loved one? What were their values, personality and spiritual beliefs?

 For a green funeral, the body is dressed in biodegradable clothing and prepared without chemical preservatives or disinfectants.
 The loved one is buried in a coffin made from environmentally-friendly, biodegradable material such as wicker, bamboo, cardboard or wool.

-Bodies are buried at a designed green burial parn or bushland area, tere natural markers such as trees, flowers or rocks are used instead of traditional headstones and markers.
-Some grave sites can only be located with GPS coordinates
+Bodies are buried at a designated green burial park or bushland area.
+Natural grave markers such as trees, flowers or rocks are used instead of traditional headstones and grave markers.
+Some grave sites can only be located with GPS coordinates.

 One of the biggest costs associated with funerals is the coffin or casket, in which the body is buried or cremated.

 A coffin is tapered at the head and foot and wide at the shoulders, with a lid that lifts off.